wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/1-powerapps-customize.md

     ![Change the edit/create screen fields](../media/powerapps-change-editscreen.png)

 You've seen how a few basic steps can do a lot to improve the appearance and experience of using an app.
 In this unit, we focused on PowerApps Studio, which provides lots of options for customizing apps.
-In the next unit, we'll explore the app in greater detail.
+In the next unit, we'll explore the controls in the app in greater detail.